CannaKeys Databank Glossary

 Clinical trials are conducted on humans.

-Cortisol (steroidal hormone) Cortisol is a steroid made by the adrenal glands that functions like other glandular produced hormones in producing a number of specific physiological and psychological effects (e.g. stress management).
+Cortisol (steroidal hormone) Cortisol is a steroid made by the adrenal glands that functions like other glandular-produced hormones in producing several specific physiological and psychological effects (e.g., stress management).

-Cytokines (pro- and anti-inflammatory) Cytokines are a group of small signalling proteins involved in modulating inflammation.
+Cytokines (pro- and anti-inflammatory) Cytokines are a group of small signaling proteins involved in modulating inflammation.
 (See Ligand)

-Dopamine (neurotransmitter/hormone) Dopamine is a communication molecule involved in a complex variety of functions relevant to biological survival and mental-emotional well-being.
+Dopamine (neurotransmitter/hormone) Dopamine is a communication molecule involved in various functions relevant to biological survival and mental-emotional well-being.
 (See Ligand)

-Double-blind placebo controlled trials are considered the “gold” standard for intervention-based scientific investigations.
-A key characteristic of this type of study is that neither the investigator nor the subject know who gets the drug to be tested or the placebo.
+Double-blind placebo-controlled trials are considered the “gold” standard for intervention-based scientific investigations.
+A vital characteristic of this type of study is that neither the investigator nor the subject knows who gets the drug to be tested or the placebo.

-Endocannabinoid Enzymes such as FAAH and MAGL alter the bioavailability of the body’s own endocannabinoids anandamide and 2-AG respectively and with it the effects they engender.
+Endocannabinoid Enzymes such as FAAH and MAGL alter the bioavailability of the body’s endocannabinoids anandamide and 2-AG, respectively, and with it, the effects they engender.

 Endogenous opioids (e.g. endorphins) are ligands made by the human body for the purpose of producing effects such as analgesia, anti-anxiety, and mood improvements similar to that of opioids.(See Ligand)